gsi-ee/go4/Go4AnalysisClient/Readme_CINTServer.txt

       In clientmode, the "LaunchClient" Window of the GUI will just accept a node name and the portnumber to connect.
 Specify the same number as printed out from the CINTServer (e.g. 5000)
-   4) After successfull connection, it is possible to request the list of registered objects from the CINTServer (Refresh button in the analysis tab).
+   4) After successful connection, it is possible to request the list of registered objects from the CINTServer (Refresh button in the analysis tab).
 Unless any object was registered to the go4 framework in the CINT Session, this list is of